Why Real Estate?

 1 There can be no assurance that these objectives will be met.

 2 Diversification does not ensure a profit or guarantee against a loss.

 Investing in real estate entails certain risks, including changes in: the economy, supply and demand, laws, tenant turnover, interest rates (including periods of high interest rates), availability of mortgage funds, operating expenses and cost of insurance.

-To view account information for your investment in Dividend Capital Diversified Property Fund or Industrial Income Trust, please visit the Dividend Capital Investor Account Access website.
+To view account information for your investment in Dividend Capital Diversified Property Fund, Industrial Income Trust or Industrial Property Trust, please visit the Dividend Capital Investor Account Access website.